jmanc3/Mylardesktop/README.md

   - brightness control with brightnessctl
   - sleep cpu windows and wake them up for games
   - pin windows to above or below
+- Overview mode of windows
+- Top workspace preview mover
 - Rofi like quick launcher, for applications, or to send text to other programs and accelarete your workflow
 - Alt kakoune menu to accelarete your workflow
 - Desktop folders
-  - Selection that is like soap
+  - Animated selection
 - Nightlight
 - Mica effect
-- Animated snap preview
-  - Snap groups
-  - Snap groups in alt tab menu
 - Wallpaper engine
 - Screenshot tool
   - Edit with, features that sorts most recently used